Torres1982/Wipro_Week_1_Assessment/README.md

 Future improvements based on the feedback:
 1. Fix the toggle menu button (revealed menu moves the content of the below parts).
 2. Optimise the code for Java Script function (ternary operator instead of multi-lined 'if statement').
+FIXED.
 3. Optimise the code reducing comments (too many unnecessary lines).
+FIXED.
 4. Find the explanation for a jQuery selector.
-5. Enhance validation for an email input field (add a pattern).
+5. Enhance validation for an email input field (add a matcher).
+FIXED.